Trimming and shaping your Terrier

 Learning to trim and shape your Terrier is demonstrated in detail on the DVD below.
 It is a skill that is not only extremely satisfying to learn, it rewards you in that your chosen breed is easily recognized and distinguished from all the other breeds trimmed to a terrier outline.
 This section relates not only to those being trimmed to compete in dog shows, but also those who like to see their pets correctly trimmed and shaped.

 Trimming the Feet

 Commence the trimming and shaping process with the feet.
 Firstly, clean the hair from between the pads underneath the feet as well as around the edges of the pads themselves.
 It is most important open up the dog's foot by placing your thumb on one side of the foot and pull the nail back, opening the other side of the foot with your fingers.
 To lessen the risk of cutting into one of the pads, place the blades of the scissors across the foot rather than pointing them towards the pads.

 After you have cleaned out underneath the pads, put the foot onto the table and, with the scissors cutting in a vertical position, trim around the outside of the foot, making it look cat like.

 Trimming to camouflage faults is a large and varied subject.
 For example, if your clog dips in the back, obviously you will try and leave the coat longer there.
 But this presents its problems.
 It has to be most carefully graded into the rest of the body coat, or it will defeat its purpose and actually announce to the judge the dog has a poor topline.
 Filling a low-set tail presents a worse problem, because this coat, if longer, will blow.
 However, a novice should try hard to master the difficult skill of blending.

 Blending Front Legs

-When stripping, it is necessary to hold the hair as close to the roots as possible before pulling it out strongly.
-However, when blending, hold the hair half-way along its length and pull gently.
-Then only a portion will remain.
+When stripping, it is necessary to hold the hair as close to the roots as possible before pulling it out.
+However, when blending, hold the hair half-way along its length and pull more gently.
+Then fewer hairs should remain.